 Overview

 Messenger apps are everywhere now.
-We’re using them across many different platforms and uses.
-But how do all my communications with these different companies fit together?
+People are using them across many different platforms and for many different purposes – work, dating, socializing, disaster recovery and more.
+But how do all these communications with these different groups fit together?
 Am I asking the same questions across different channels?
 Am I getting similar answers?
 Is there a way to make use of these overlapping communications if I could visualize the information?

 Challenge